lengvangz/Home-Healthcare/README.md

 ***

 ## Situation
-An up and coming businessman had an idea of opening a Home Healthcare agency.
-His goal is to provide nursing services to the community.
-He wants to help the sick, the disability, the vulnerable.
-Fast foward, he now has an agency who does contracting work with the State Department of Human Services.
-He also have hundreds of clients, Personal Care Assistants (PCA), and a couple dozen workers.
+An up-and-coming businessman had an idea to open a home healthcare agency.
+His goal was to provide nursing services to the community.
+He wanted to help the sick, the disabled, and the vulnerable.

+Fast forward to today, he now owns an agency that contracts with the State Department of Human Services.
+He also has hundreds of clients, personal care assistants (PCAs), and a couple dozen employees.
 The startup company is now worth millions of dollars.

-As his business grew, he needed a new way to store data.
-Something that is fast, effecient and scaleable.

 ***

 ## Task

-The business man want a new design of a datatable to store employees, clients, and PCAs information.
-He also wants answer a few questions to help optimize business performance, client services, and data integrity.
+To keep up with his fast-growing business, the businessman wants a new design for storing data.
+He wants a data table to store information on employees, clients, and PCAs.
+He also wants an easy way to extract and transform the data.
+Additionally, he wants answers to his questions regarding optimizing business performance, client services, and data integrity.

 ***